pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-tests.md

 - DO NOT comment every line of code
 - DO NOT use comments as an excuse for unclear names

+### Logging

+- DO NOT use `self._log.info()` or `self._log.debug()` in test methods
+- DO NOT add informational logs that just describe what the test is doing
+- DO NOT use logs as a substitute for descriptive test names
+- ONLY use `self._log.error()`, `self._log.warning()`, or `self._log.critical()` when necessary for debugging failures

 ### Tests

 - DO NOT create tests without type hints
 - DO NOT omit docstrings in helpers
 - DO NOT advance to next phase without verifying tests pass
 - DO NOT ignore mypy type errors
+- DO NOT use logging statements (info, debug) in test methods
+- DO NOT add informational logs that just repeat what the test name already describes
+- ONLY use logging for error/warning/critical messages when necessary for debugging or tracking failures

 ---